 The only way this page could be better is if it showed some real gratitude to the new lead.
 “Yipee” might relate to the prospect’s emotion, but it doesn’t convey thanks on behalf of the brand.
 While your “thank you” page has a number of goals to accomplish, the first thing it should do is right in the name — say “thank you,” and make the lead feel like an invaluable part of the brand.

-In marketing, “technology stacks” are groupings of software that allow you to better accomplish key marketing goals, and in this case, they can be used to help you more effectively generate and manage leads.
-Lead generation software can include...
+In marketing, “technology stacks” are groupings of software that allow you to better accomplish key marketing goals, and in this case, they can be used to help you more effectively for your lead generation marketing.
+Lead generation software can include…

 Then, CRM software like Salesforce or Zoho will score and sort your leads into categories when they do convert so that you and your team can follow up more effectively.

 After that, email marketing software like MailChimp and GetResponse will help you nurture those leads to conversion again.
 There’s no right number of tools to use, or “best” software for the job.
 It all depends on your agency (size, industry, revenue, etc.) and what it’s trying to accomplish.

 7. Test your campaign

 This step is crucial before driving any traffic.
 You need to test the front end and the back end of your lead generation marketing campaign.